Breach of Contract in California

 As a business owner, you are naturally concerned about the reputation and success of your business.
 A claim of breach of contract can disrupt your business and possibly damage your reputation.
 It can also jeopardize your investment and cut into your profit margin.
 Of the most common legal issues faced by business owners, breach of contract issues prevail.

 When faced with a breach of contract issue, it is important that you understand your rights and obligations under the contract.
 Whether your business is trying to enforce a contract or defend against a claim of breach, it is critical that you make informed decisions that are in the best interest of your business.
 It is good business practice and wise to consult with an attorney that has knowledge and skill in breach of contract legal matters.
-The breach of contract attorneys at Arata, Swingle, Van Egmond & Goodwin will help you understand your rights and duties under a contract and advise you as to what courses of action are available to your business.
+The breach of contract attorneys at Arata, Swingle, Van Egmond & Heitlinger will help you understand your rights and duties under a contract and advise you as to what courses of action are available to your business.

 Contract disputes may arise during the formation of a contract, after a contract is formed, while one party is performing under the contract, after a party has performed their duties or after both parties have performed.
-Arata, Swingle, Van Egmond & Goodwin is a law firm that represents businesses in breach of contract issues in the following areas:
+Arata, Swingle, Van Egmond & Heitlinger is a law firm that represents businesses in breach of contract issues in the following areas:

 - Breach of Employment Contacts

 - Breach of Service Contracts